 There will be investment in transforming enabling support across the council, taking the opportunity of reorganisation to modernise support functions and systems.
-The initial costs of transformation are repaid by year 6, reducing the running cost of the council.
+The initial costs of transformation are repaid over the period and reducing the running cost of the council.